-Location of Water Project

-Please provide the general county and coordinates of the proposed project below in decimal degrees .
-The Applicant shall also provide, in Exhibit C, a site map if applicable.
+Location of Water Activity Please provide the general cou Please provide the general county and coordinates of the proposed activity below in decimal degrees .
+The Applicant shall also provide e, in Exhibit C, a site map if applicable.
 County/Counties This project has broad statewide applicability.
 Specific case studies for pilot turf replacement projects and economic analyses will involve several partner communities in the South Platte Basin and Metro regions.
 The financing mechanisms research and broad educational outreach will be tailored to reach-and be appropriate for-communities around the state (i.e., both western and eastern slopes).

-Latitude

-Longitude
+Latitude Longitude

-Water Project Overview
+Water Activity Overview

-Please provide a summary of the proposed water project (200 words or less).
-Include a description of the project and what the CWP Grant funding will be used for specifically (e.g., studies, permitting process, construction).
-Provide a description of the water supply source to be utilized or the water body affected by the project, where applicable.
-Include details such as acres under irrigation, types of crops irrigated, number of residential and commercial taps, length of ditch improvements, length of pipe installed, and area of habitat improvements, where applicable.
+Please provide a summary of the proposed water activity (200 words or less).
+Include a description of the activity and what the WSRF funding will be used for specifically (e.g. studies, permitting, construction).
+Provide a description of the water supply source to be utilized or the water body affected by the activity.
+Include details such as acres under irrigation, types of crops irrigated, number of residential and commercial taps, length of ditch improvements, length of pipe installed, area of habitat improvements.
 If this project addresses multiple purposes or spans multiple basins, please explain.